 - Some Georgia courts will require an injured driver to discuss the possibility of settlement in Mandatory Settlement Conferences or Mediation Conferences before trial.

 To learn more about settling your accident claim, get tips at the Department of Motor Vehicles’ website.

 Call A Georgia Personal Injury Attorney Before Settling Your Accident Claim

-If you’ve been in an accident and you’re thinking of accepting a settlement offer from another driver or an insurance company, first make sure you .
+If you’ve been in an accident and you’re thinking of accepting a settlement offer from another driver or an insurance company, first make sure you contact Hasner Law.
 Our experienced, professional lawyers will work tirelessly on your behalf to recover every cent you’re owed in a settlement.
-You can also call Hasner Law’s Atlanta office at 678-888-HURT (4878) or contact our Savannah office at 912-234-2334.

 Contact the Atlanta Car Crash Lawyers at Hasner Law PC For Help

 We serve in Fulton County, Chatham County, and its surrounding areas: